8enmann/8enmann.github.io/_drafts/webtendo.md

 We also want cross platform support, so developers can reach the largest potential audience without extra effort.

-## Learn once, write everywhere
+## iOS support — learn once, write everywhere
+Check it out on [iTunes](https://itunes.apple.com/us/app/webtendo/id1180349310)!
+As I mentioned, iOS browswers don't support WebRTC, so I needed a native app that would

 A few years ago I spent months fighting with [PhoneGap/Cordova](https://en.wikipedia.org/wiki/Apache_Cordova).
 I loved how fast I could iterate and test suite execution speed, but at the end of the day the platform itself was too buggy.
 When we launched, users complained of random network disconnects even when other apps were chugging smoothly.
 It was hard to follow native UI paradigms.
 Eventually I bit the bullet and rewrote everything natively on Android, swearing never again to put so much energy into a platform not proven to work at scale.

-Fast forward to spring of this year and all my dev friends are talking about  React Native, and how magical it is to be able to use all our JS tooling but still write native apps.
+Fast forward to spring of this year and all my dev friends are talking about  [React Native](https://facebook.github.io/react-native/), and how magical it is to be able to use all our JS tooling but still write native apps.
 It seemed too good to be true, but as I tried it in exploring a side project it turned out to be a wonderful development experience.
 It has its quirks but waiting for native compilation and deploy, rather than just hitting save and instantly seeing changes, is unforgiveable.

-That said, React native isn't really built to share code across vanilla React and React Native, and on top of that I didn't want to tie developers down to a single layout engine.
+That said, React native isn't really built to share code across vanilla React and React Native (otherwise its slogan would be "learn once, write once"), and on top of that I didn't want to tie developers down to a single layout engine.
 Maybe someone will make a game in WebGL, another in Canvas, and another in ThreeJS.
 So I made an semi-awful hack where the transport layer, which doesn't work in iOS web, is in React Native, and everything else is a webview in React Native.
 There's some [tricksy bridge code](https://github.com/8enmann/webtendo/blob/master/public/scripts/webtendo.js#L79) that allows the webview to talk to the native environment and a small cost for serializing and deserializing the JS, but in practice performance seems unaffected!
 ```javascript
 // Connect to the signaling server if we have webrtc access.
 var socket;